queueit/KnownUser.V3.Python/README.md

   src="//static.queue-it.net/script/queueconfigloader.min.js">
 </script>
 ```
-4) Use the following method to protect all dynamic calls (including dynamic pages and ajax calls).
+4) Use the following method (using Django v.1.8) to protect all dynamic calls (including dynamic pages and ajax calls).

-Example using Django v.1.8
 ```python
 from django.http import HttpResponse